For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you can find accommodation where the rent includes basic bills (i.e. gas, electricity, water and internet) then you might be able to get a good deal... as long as the rent's reasonable, of course.

-One perk to this option is that you don't have to worry about splitting your bills or relying on one housemate to deal with all the utilities.
+One perk to this option is that you don't have to worry about splitting your bills or relying on one housemate to deal with all of the utilities.
 However, the drawback is that you won't have the credit-building benefits that come with being a good bill payer.

 And although it saves you the hassle of organising bills, it might not be the cheapest option.